EtchedPixels/FUZIX/Kernel/platform-cpm22/README.md

 		On a platform with an RTC return the seconds field (0-59) in
 		L. If no RTC is present return 0xFF in L. This is used both to handle timing when no timer is present and to lock the system to the actual time and avoid drift.
+If the timer is temporarily unavailable return 0xFF.

+sysmod_monitor
+		Exit the OS into a monitor if available, if not reboot

+sysmod_reboot
+		Reboot the system, if not possible just stop (eg di halt)

 SysInfo structure
-		byte	banks		; number of banks present byte 	features	; feature bits (see below) byte	tickrate	; number of irq calls per 1/10th sec word	commonbase	; first address in the common space
+		byte	banks		; number of banks present byte 	features	; feature bits (see below) byte	tickrate	; number of irq calls per 1/10th sec byte	swap		; drive for swap (0xFF if not) word	commonbase	; first address in the common space

+		Drives are encoded 0-15 for A-P.

-feature flags allocated
+Feature flags allocated
 		bit 0:	set if auxist/auxost present and aux port should be a second tty device
 		bit 1:  a timer is present